 Jacksonville Jaguars: 3 realistic expectations for RB Travis Etienne in 2021

-How many yards will Travis Etienne have for the Jacksonville Jaguars?
+Travis Etienne will have a key role for the Jacksonville Jaguars.

 Make no mistake, James Robinson will carry the load for the Jaguars.
 The Illinois State product established himself as a top 10 running back right out of the gate and totaled 1,414 scrimmage yards in 2020, the most by an undrafted rookie in NFL history.

 However, the Jags knew they needed to take some pressure off Robinson’s shoulders, as he had a league-high 86 percent of the team’s carries last season.
 Jacksonville now has another running back they can count on and won’t have to overwork Robinson in 2021.
 Etienne should be able to spell the sophomore running back and even start if he is forced to miss time with injuries, so how many carries will the Clemson product get?